Print

 1. Prepare bread cubes.
 First, you’ll prepare the bread cubes.
 There are a couple different approaches you can take in preparing the bread cubes, each of them work well.
 Take your pick from the bullet list below.
 Once the bread cubes are prepared (time varies based on option chosen) transfer them to a large mixing bowl.Roughly torn toasted bread cubes are arranged atop a metal baking sheet pan.
 The pan sits atop a light peach colored textured surface with a red muted linen napkin resting alongside.

 • Option #1: Make-ahead bread cubes at room temperature: 2-3 days before you plan to assemble your make ahead stuffing, slice or tear the bread into 1/2-inch cubes.
 Set the cubes on a baking sheet, spreading them out in an even layer.
 Set aside, uncovered, for 2-3 days or until the bread is dried out.
 (Tip! ⇢ Provided I’m not planning on baking anything, I like to set the baking sheet of bread cubes in the oven to keep it out of the way.)
-Once dried, transfer to an airtight bag & set aside until you’d like to prepare your make ahead stuffing.
+Once dried, transfer to an airtight bag and set aside until you’d like to prepare your make ahead stuffing.

 • Option #2: Day of bread cubes in the oven: Preheat the oven to 350 degrees F. Slice or tear the bread into 1/2-inch cubes.
 Set the cubes on a baking sheet, spreading them out in an even layer.
 Transfer to the oven to toast until dried out, 10-15 minutes.
 Set aside to cool before mixing the bread cubes in the stuffing.